IoTCloudStudio/HW_Develop/Testing/ESP-Link/esp-link-3.0.14/WIFI-CONFIG.md

 - esp-link will use the hostname in its DHCP request, which allows you to identify the module's MAC and IP addresses in your DHCP server (typ. your wifi router).
-In addition, some DHCP servers will inject these names into the local DNS cache so you can use URLs like `hostname.local`.
+In addition, some DHCP servers will inject these names into the local DNS cache so you can use URLs like `tesseract.local`.
-- someday, esp-link will inject the hostname into mDNS (multicast DNS, bonjour, etc...) so URLs of the form `hostname.local` work for everyone (as of v2.1.beta5 mDNS is disabled due to reliability issues with it)
+- someday, esp-link will inject the hostname into mDNS (multicast DNS, bonjour, etc...) so URLs of the form `tesseract.local` work for everyone (as of v2.1.beta5 mDNS is disabled due to reliability issues with it)

 You can also enter a description of up to 128 characters on the home page (bottom right).
 This